Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

 where the reconstruction loss $\mathcal{L}_{\text{rec}}$ is often the mean squared error (MSE) or the cross entropy (CE) loss \cite{zhang2018generalized}.

-DeepSphere \cite{teng2018deep} is the first AE work for G-TSAD.
-It incorporates a Long Short Term Memory (LSTM)-AE with hypersphere learning in a supportive manner to capture the \g{intra-variable and inter-variable} dependencies given the graph's adjacency matrices at different observations, then reconstruct the normal patterns.
-The idea of \b{employing an AE in the framework is due to the fact that}\s{proposing the AE component in its framework is that} AE has a strong capability in learning non-linear \b{patterns.
-Such} high-quality non-linear representation supports the hypersphere learning \s{(i.e., a compact boundary)}\b{-- the hypersphere boundary is trained to enclose the normal data in the representation space.}\s{ to help better distinguish anomalous cases from normal cases, i.e.,} The graph objects lying outside the hypersphere \s{with a large distance }tend to be anomalous.
+DeepSphere \cite{teng2018deep} is the first AE-based approach for G-TSAD.
+It incorporates an LSTM-AE with hypersphere learning to capture both intra- and inter-variable dependencies in dynamic networked graphs.
+It uses adjacency matrices available in these networked graphs to reconstruct normal patterns.
+The idea of employing AE is that AE has a strong capability in learning non-linear patterns.
+Such high-quality non-linear representation supports the hypersphere learning -- the hypersphere boundary is trained to enclose the normal data in the representation space.
+The node-level objects lying outside the hypersphere tend to be anomalous.
+DeepSphere has proven effective in detecting anomalies in traffic networks and social media scenarios.

-To validate the capability of DeepSphere in learning non-linear representations of the data, we compare it with a non-AE method called MTHL \cite{teng2017anomaly}.
-While DeepSphere extracts non-linear features by AE, MTHL can only extract shallow features by simply leveraging Support Vector Data Description (SVDD) \cite{tax2004support}. \t{After having extracted shallow features, MTHL} learns the hypersphere to distinguish abnormal samples from normal samples.
-As a result, MTHL can only achieve a suboptimal performance in detecting abnormal graph objects compared with DeepSphere since MTHL \b{would be inefficient in anomaly detection when dealing with a complex non-linear feature space.}\s{classifying abnormal samples from normal cases in a non-linearly separable space}

-Despite the great ability of DeepSphere to extract non-linear representations of data, the main challenge of this type of vanilla encoder-decoder framework is the non-regularized latent space \b{i.e., } no specific constraints are imposed on the latent space during training.
-Hence, the reconstruction process is done by \t{sampling the data points \b{from} the non-regularized latent space\b{, a strategy that could} limit the model's ability to reconstruct valid inputs in the test phase as in the training phase the AE may simply memorize to perfectly reconstruct the input data.}